kubb-labs/kubb/docs/plugins/plugin-zodios/index.md

 # @kubb/plugin-zodios <a href="https://paka.dev/npm/@kubb/plugin-zodios@latest/api">🦙</a>

-With the Swagger zodios plugin you can use [zodios](https://github.com/ecyrbe/zodios) to validate your schema's based on a Swagger file.
+With the Zodios plugin you can use [zodios](https://github.com/ecyrbe/zodios) to validate your schema's based on a Swagger file.

 ## Installation